top of page

 soil healing and ecological practice

-Youth test soil for pollution, study environmental harm, and practice composting, remediation, and land-based care in alignment with Learning Standards for Career Development and Occupational Studies (CDOS).
-Through this work, they build relationships between land care, healing, and resilience.
+Youth test soil for pollution and practice composting, remediation, and land-based care in alignment with Learning Standards for Career Development and Occupational Studies (CDOS).
+They also build relationships between land care, healing, and resilience.

 Screenshot 2026-01-20 at 12.36.18 PM.png